ktorio/ktor-documentation/topics/client-bearer-auth.md

 ```
 {disable-links="false"}

-Let's investigate how each step is implemented and how the `Bearer` authentication provider helps us access the API.
+The next sections explain how each step is implemented and how the `Bearer` authentication provider assissts in
+accessing the API.

 ### (1) -> Authorization request {id="step1"}

-As the first step, we need to build the authorization link that is used to request the desired permissions.
-To do this, we need to append specified query parameters to the URL:
+The first step is to construct the authorization URL used to request the necessary permissions.
+This is done by appending
+the required query parameters:

 ```kotlin
 ```
 {src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="23-31"}

-- `client_id`: a client ID [obtained earlier](#google-client-credentials) is used to access Google APIs.
+- `client_id`: the client ID [obtained earlier](#google-client-credentials) used to access the Google APIs.
-- `scope`: scopes of resources required for a Ktor application.
-In our case, the application requests information about a user's profile.
+- `scope`: the scopes of resources required for a Ktor application.
+In this case, the application requests information about a user's profile.
 - `response_type`: a grant type used to get an access token.
-In our case, we need to obtain an authorization code.
+In this case, it is set to `"code"` to obtain an authorization code.
 - `redirect_uri`: the `http://127.0.0.1:8080` value indicates that the _Loopback IP address_ flow is used to get the authorization code.
    > To receive the authorization code using this URL, your application must be listening on the local web server.
    > For example, you can use a [Ktor server](server-create-and-configure.topic) to get the authorization code as a query parameter.
-- `access_type`: The access type is set to `offline` since our console application needs to refresh access tokens when the user is not present at the browser.
+- `access_type`: set to `offline` so that the application can refresh access tokens when the user is not present at the browser.

 ### (2)  <- Authorization grant (code) {id="step2"}

-At this step, we copy the authorization code from the browser, paste it in a console, and save it in a variable:
+Copy the authorization code from the browser, paste it in a console, and save it in a variable:

 ```kotlin
 ```